-Although Ecuador doesn’t have a history of terrorism, in 2018 there have been a number of bomb explosions in the northern province of Esmeraldas, bordering Colombia.
+Although Ecuador doesn’t have a history of terrorism, in 2018 there have been a number of bomb explosions and kidnappings in the northern province of Esmeraldas, bordering Colombia.

 On 27 January, a car bomb was detonated outside a police station in the town of San Lorenzo.
 Twenty eight people were injured, and the Ecuadorean government declared a state of emergency in Esmeraldas.
 A further bomb attack on 20 March in Mataje left 4 soldiers dead and 11 injured.
 The Ecuadorean authorities have declared these attacks to be terrorist incidents.

-The security situation can change very quickly in Esmeraldas province.
-You should therefore pay close attention to warnings issued by the Ecuadorean authorities, be particularly cautious and vigilant, and monitor this travel advice regularly.
+If you’re undertaking essential travel in this area, be aware that the security situation can change very quickly.
+You should pay close attention to warnings issued by the Ecuadorean authorities, be particularly cautious and vigilant, and monitor this travel advice regularly.

 There’s considered to be a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by conflict in Iraq and Syria.
 You should be vigilant at this time.

 Find out more about the global threat from terrorism, how to minimise your risk and what to do in the event of a terrorist attack.